efrei-paris-sud/2020-J-/README.md

-# Project Title: Heart Rate
+# Project Title: Monitoring heartbeat and satuaration level
  **Description**: The aim of this project is to monitor the heart rate.
 If the heart rate is higher than usual the user will get a notification.

 [Click here for more information about the project](project)